pdxiv/claude-adventure/scott-adams-engine.md

 6. If a continuation action's conditions fail, it skips that action but keeps the continuation flag set.

-This mechanism is essential for complex game logic where a single player command needs to trigger multiple state changes, item movements, or messages in sequence.
+This mechanism is essential for complex game logic where a single player command needs to trigger multiple state changes, object movements, or messages in sequence.
 For example, when opening a door might involve unlocking it, swinging it open, and revealing what's behind it as separate logical steps.

 ### Light Source Handling

 The engine has special handling for darkness and light sources:

-1. Item #9 is always the light source
+1. Object #9 is always the light source
 2. If DARKBIT (15) is set, and the light source is not carried or in the current room:
    - Room description shows only "It is too dark to see"
    - Movement becomes dangerous (may result in death)